-Last year I was at a conference at a the Grand Hyatt in San Diego and they served these AMAZING caramel brownies, so I tweeted them, asking about the recipe and they responded by emailing me this recipe!
-It took me a year to give them a try and man oh MAN they are even better than I remember (probably cause I wasn’t making them in bulk for thousands of people, right?)
+So a little back story – back in 2015 I was at a conference at a the Grand Hyatt in San Diego and they served these AMAZING caramel brownies, so I tweeted them, asking about the recipe and they responded by emailing me this recipe!

 @ashleemariecake Hi Ashlee!
 We found the recipe for these delicious brownies.
 Pls send your email address & we’ll teach you how 2 make them!

 — Grand Hyatt SanDiego (@GrandHyattSD) May 26, 2015

 But I didn’t make them quite yet, then in 2016 I had the chance to spend a weekend with some other amazing baking food bloggers and on afternoon for lunch we had these amazing caramel brownies and I was like DING!
 Memory!
 I had to dig that recipe up and give it a try!

 Not only did we have an amazing time talking shop and sharing tips and advice with each other, but we also did a ton of cooking and baking together!
 Seriously the food was AMAZING!
 You should head over to each of their blogs and make EVERYTHING! (after making all the recipes here of course, HA!)

 Now I’m only making one pan of brownies, not hundreds of pans for thousands of people so I made some changes from the original but the end result is a rich decadent dessert everyone will love!

 This amazing weekend was made possible by amazing sponsors!
 We used all these ingredients in our baking AT the conference and brought more home to continue to work with.
 AND it just so happens that these ingredients were perfect for these brownies too!

 - Dixie Crystals Sugar (or Imperial sugar depending on where you live in the USA) – love their sugar!
 We even made sugar scrub!